 (2) Clauses 9, 17, 18, 18A and 19 are by this section made applicable to each worker entitled to compensation under this Division until that worker elects under section 31H and an agreement is registered or an order of an arbitrator is made with respect to the amount of compensation payable pursuant to the election.

-[Section 31J inserted by No. 42 of 2004 s.
+[Section 31J inserted: No. 42 of 2004 s.
 21.]

 31K.
 Compensation payable before election under s.
 31H